Şehzade Mehmed Burhaneddin (son of Abdul Hamid II): Personal life

 Besides formal education, Burhaneddin was taught music and arts.
-He played violoncello.
-For a while he was the favorite son of Abdülhamid II, so much so that was thought the Sultan could circumvent the law and make him crown prince.
+He played the violoncello.
+For a while he was the favorite son of Abdülhamid II, so much so that it was thought the Sultan could circumvent the law and make him crown prince.
 He had been allocated a villa on the grounds of the Yıldız Palace.
 He also owned a mansion in Yeniköy.

 His first wife was Emine Nurbanu Hidayet Hanım.
 She was born in 1891.
 Her father was Prince Mehmed Refik Bey Achba, and her mother was Princess Mahşeref Hanım Emkhaa.
 A member of the princely Abkhaz family of the Achba, she was related to Esma Cavidan Hanim, consort of Şehzade Yusuf Izzeddin, to Leyla Gülefşan Hanim, lady of the court, Saliha Verdicenan Kadın, consort of Sultan Abdülmejid I, father of Abdülhamid II, and to Pesend Hanim, consort of Abdülhamid II himself.
 They married on 15 July 1907 in the Yıldız Palace.
 Soon after the marriage she suffered an abortion.
 On 26 November 1911, she gave birth to her only child, a son, Şehzade Mehmed Fahreddin in the Nişantaşı Palace.
 Later divorced, Hidayet died in 1946 in Sivas.

 His second wife was Aliye Melek Nazlıyar Hanım.
 Of Circassian origin, she was born on 13 October 1892 in Istanbul.
 They married on 7 June 1909 in the Nişantaşı Palace.
 She was the mother of Ertuğrul Osman born on 18 August 1912, and who served as the Head of House of Osman from 1994 until his death in 2009.
 They divorced in 1919, after which Nazlıyar married Mehmet Cavit Bey, a finance minister of the Unionists.
 He was the father of Poet Yalçın.
 He was executed in 1926, due to his involvement in the İzmir Assassination, which was a failed assassination attempt against Mustafa Kemal Atatürk, 1st President of Turkey.
 Nazlıyar died on 31 August 1976 in Ankara, Turkey.

 His third wife was Georgina Leonora Mosselmans, a Dutch lady.
 She was born on 23 August 1900 in Bergen op Zoom, Netherlands.
 They married on 29 April 1925 in Paris, France.
 The marriage was not recognized by Caliph Abdülmejid II and was annulled the same year.
 Georgina died in 1969.
 His fourth and last wife was Elsie Deming Jackson, a wealthy American widow.
 She was born on 6 September 1879 in New York, and was six years his senior.
 They married on 3 July 1933 in New York.
 The marriage was not recognized by Caliph Abdülmejid II.
 Elsie died at the age of seventy two on 12 May 1952 in New York.